jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

     - `resp_time` : a float that specifies the tests maximum response time expected from the API endpoint
     - `username` : the client's username or client-id to authenticate with.
 Defaults to `username` argument value.
     - `password` : the client's password or client-token to authenticate with.
 Defaults to `password` argument value.
+    - `auth_mode` : hard set the authentication mode for this test.
+Defaults to `auth_mode` argument value.

 - `post_tests` : A list of dictionary formatted test parameters for POST requests.
 If this endpoint does not support POST requests, you do not need to override this property.
 If this endpoint does support POST request, but does not require